Creating a global performance coaching culture

 The client wanted a Train the Trainer coaching programme that had a clear link to and coincided with the roll out of a new internal competency model that focused on a coaching style of leadership.

 - Create and embed a global performance coaching culture across the organization

 - Guarantee longevity and sustainability of the coaching culture by building global capacity, local champions and a common coaching definition, skill set and culture.

-The Challenge: Embed it across Anglo-Saxon, Eastern European and Latin American independent operating businesses.
+- Roll out coaching skills training to managers in Anglo-Saxon, Eastern European and Latin American independent operating businesses.

 - Goals, diagnostic and scoping of coaching culture requirements

 - Kick off and Train the Trainer

 - Roll out, deepening of skills and integration into existing systems

 - Evaluation of progress and performance

 In due course, the coaching roll out was pinned down in regional implementation plans that were shared and coordinated with global L&D.